BE LEGENDARY.

 • Is everything safe for my kids and pets?

 Of course!
-We get it, pesticides have a bad rap and sound kind scary.
+We get it, pesticides have a bad rap and sound kind of scary.
 You're trying to protect your family, so it would really suck if our products were more dangerous than the pests we're obliterating with them.
 Have no fear, the pesticides we use are Environmental Protection Agency (EPA) approved, meaning they've been through a ton of rigorous tests to ensure they are safe for humans and are pet-friendly.
 But we don't stop there, all of our technicians are highly trained and certified when it comes to the products and methods of application.

-• Why do you only offer quarterly services?
+• Why don't you offer one-off services?